sunnysingh1994/hiretutor/README.md

 Once you have cloned run following commands in terminal:

-npm install or npm i
+npm install or npm i,
 nodemon script.js